Joey Meneses Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 4.19 team ERA ranks 15th across all MLB pitching staffs.
+- The Phillies' 4.15 team ERA ranks 15th among all league pitching staffs.

-- Phillies pitchers combine to give up the ninth-fewest home runs in baseball (84 total, 1.1 per game).
+- Phillies pitchers combine to surrender 85 home runs (one per game), the eighth-fewest in the league.

-- His most recent appearance was on Saturday against the New York Mets, when the left-hander went five innings, surrendering three earned runs while allowing five hits.
+- The righty's last time out came on Sunday against the New York Mets, when he threw 5 1/3 innings, surrendering five earned runs while giving up nine hits.

-- The 26-year-old has amassed an ERA of 4.05, with 9.5 strikeouts per nine innings, in three games this season.
-Opponents are hitting .220 against him.

 © 2023 Data Skrive.
 All rights reserved.